mippeqf/bindersvollprofis/content/home/welcome.md

 widget: hero # See https://wowchemy.com/docs/page-builder/
 headless: true # This file represents a page section.
 weight: 10 # Order that this section will appear.
-title: |
-  Wowchemy
-  Research Group
+title: Chair of Macroeconomics & Macroeconometrics
-hero_media: welcome.jpg
+hero_media: portrait.jpg
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.
-  columns: '1'
+  columns: "1"
   # Add custom styles
   css_style:
   css_class: